-For over 10 years, Ravinia Festival‘s Reach*Teach*Play Education Program and the 112 Education Foundation have partnered to bring high quality musical residencies and performances to Highland Park elementary and middle school students.
+For over 15 years, Ravinia Festival‘s Reach*Teach*Play education programs and the 112 Education Foundation have partnered to bring high quality musical residencies and performances to Highland Park elementary and middle school students.
 Ravinia brings top Chicago musicians to work with the students in band, orchestra and choir.
 Each year all fifth graders have the opportunity to attend a musical performance at Ravinia.
-The Reach*Teach*Play Education Program hosts the annual Kids Go Classic concert at Ravinia Festival where hundreds of District 112 students and their families are given free lawn passes to attend a summer afternoon concert by the Chicago Symphony Orchestra.
+The Reach*Teach*Play education programs hosts the annual Kids Go Classic concert at Ravinia Festival where hundreds of District 112 students and their families are given free lawn passes to attend a summer afternoon concert by the Chicago Symphony Orchestra.

 Fourth and fifth grade students throughout the District enjoyed field trips to Bennett Gordon Hall on April 20th.
 Representatives from the Reach*Teach*Play department shared an excerpt from Bernstein’s televised Young People’s Concerts, noting that they are an excellent resource for students to learn more about music (www.leonardbernstein.com/about/educator/young-peoples-concerts).
 The students also enjoyed a multi-media performance by 5th House Ensemble that combined a live music performance with video of an artist painting works of art that complemented the music’s themes.
 As a special treat, two sopranos, a guest pianist and Ravinia Festival CEO Welz Kauffman performed lively Bernstein selections.